Opinion polling for the 2020 New Zealand general election

 Several polling firms conducted opinion polls during the term of the 52nd New Zealand Parliament in the lead up to the 2020 general election, which elects the 53rd Parliament.
 The 52nd Parliament was elected on 23 September 2017 and dissolved on 6 September 2020.
 The 2020 election was originally due to take place on Saturday 19 September 2020, but due to a second COVID-19 outbreak it was delayed until Saturday 17 October 2020.

 Very few polls have been conducted compared to previous electoral cycles.
-The two regular polls are Television New Zealand (1 News), conducted by Colmar Brunton, and MediaWorks New Zealand (Newshub) Reid Research, with less frequent polls from Roy Morgan Research.
+The two regular polls are Television New Zealand (1News), conducted by Colmar Brunton, and MediaWorks New Zealand (Newshub) Reid Research, with less frequent polls from Roy Morgan Research.
 The sample size, margin of error and confidence interval of each poll varies by organisation and date.

 Party vote

 Graphical summary

 The first graph shows trend lines averaged across all polls for all political parties that are routinely included by polling companies.
 The second graph shows parties that received less than 10% of the party vote in the 2017 election, and are routinely included by polling companies.